 b) In the Project page, click the Assets tab.

 c) Scroll down to the Streams Flow section.
-If you have more than 10 stream flows, click View all to see all stream flows in Tiles view or in Table view.
+If you have more than 10 streams flows, click View all to see all streams flows in Tiles view or in Table view.
 You can search the list by the name, status, and creator.
 You can create a new streams flow.

 d) Click the three dots in the ACTIONS column of the streams flow that you want to change, and then click Edit.

 Alternatively, from the Metrics page, click the Edit icon.

 You can do any of the following actions in the canvas:

 a) Drag operators from the canvas palette to the canvas.

 %} b) Link operators together by dragging the mouse cursor from the output port of one operator to the input port of another.